tylerwray/frontend-challenge/FEEDBACK.md

 6. Love that we have a basic working app for them.
 Simulates a real world experience of iterating on top of designs.
 7. These designs are so great.
 The images are so fun.
 I feel PROUD building something like this.
 It’s fun!
 8. I’m not seeing the asset for the person placeholder on the movie details screen....
 I just ended up not doing that part.
+9. Whenever I do a challenge like this for a prospective employer, I ALWAYS try and deploy it to go above & beyond.
+The JSON-server thing doesn't let me do that.
+I'd love to spin up a live server at podium to provide the API.